ashwagspetdogz/BarkSource/README.md

-# Bark-Source
+# Bark-Source V8.1
-Leak of the popular script for Lumber Tycoon 2
+Why?
+Because this souce is in the hands of many skids

+Made by:
+Dogix,
+Ancestor,
+xTheAlex14